jmrr/phd_thesis/Viva/preparation.md

   * a stimulus with uniform intensity covering the entire RF will evoke no response.

+#### Visual input model based on CNNs:

+* Architecture: 2-layer feed-forward CNN to simulate the behaviour of a sheet of tissue in V1 containing 200,000 neurons.
+    * First layer: orientation selective, approximately linear simple cells.
+    However, rather than learning the weights, neurons were constrained to be orientation selective and with spatially antisymmetric weights about the axis of orientation selectivity (because we're using the imaginary part of Gabor filters.).
+    * Second layer:Population code for joint position/orientation encoding
+    based on the retinotopic (retinal mapping) arrangement of oriented cells over a region of cortical tissue.
+##### Tensor population model
+**Motivation**: I want to model the visual input as a CNN, and CNNs benefit from a tensor representation, since it allows tensor decompositions to be applied and reduce the representation into smaller convolution operators, which in turn can help achieve computation speed-ups.
+This is a start to address a problem in convolutional networks, or cascades of convolutional layers, where there there are two ambiguities.
+These are

+ a) which direction does the convoluton run in?
+If I have a layer that produces 64x64 (spatial) and 64 (unit) dimensions, I can perform 2D convolution across the spatial dimension (natural) or perhaps can include - in some way - a convolution across the filter unit dimensions.
+This is not as crazy as it
+sounds: AlexNet does not use convolution across feature space, but it takes a max() across groups of feature maps, like a non-linear 1-d convolution.

+ b) One problem is also that the wiring between layers of a conv network is not usually fully appreciated.
+For example, if the output of one convolutional unit  in layer k,  (as a spatial field) will typically be convolved with N filters in the next layer.
+ Indeed, the output of each unit of layer k gets convolved  with the N units of the following layer.
+This is sometimes not at all clear from diagrams and explanation.

+Because of these 2 reasons, the lab is working on a description that is unambiguous, and is doing this in terms of multi-way arrays (tensor operations).
+Whilst doing this, it emerged that there is no unambiguous definition for the tensor convolution - meaning convolution between multi-way arrays  - that aligns with what is actually done in NNs.
+So, like many areas of science, we have a situation where -if you like - the experimental approach has run ahead of the theoretical tools.

+We cannot tell if the theoretical tools will not lead to further advances, but it is difficult to tell without taking steps to formalise the operators used in the networks.

 * What element do you use of the Gabor filters: magnitude, phase, real, imaginary parts?